UTH

 Plan ahead

-• Appoint a health educator to deliver the training using the standardized slides and script.
+2. Designate a facilitator to deliver the training using the slides and standardized script.

-• You may also use the Training webinar recorded by UTHealth to deliver training.
+• You can also use the online presentation recorded by UTHealth to deliver the training.

-• Schedule a training session for staff delivering the program (approximately 4 hours).
+3. Schedule a training session for program delivery staff (approximately 4 hours).

-• Consider making training mandatory or offering incentives for attending (CEU credits, lunch and learn).
+4. Consider making training mandatory or offering incentives for attendance (continuing education credits or a lunch and learn session).

 • Deliver training